funny-bytes/sequelize-simple-cache/README.md

 Something like 4 or 5 tables with some 50 rows of data.
 Nearly every request needed this data, i.e., it was read all the time.
 But updated only very rarely, once a day maybe.
-So, pre-fetching or simple caching would work for us.
+So, pre-fetching or simple in-memory caching would work for us.

-If that's not matching your scenario, better look for something more sophisticated such as Redis, memcached and alike.
+If that's not matching your scenario, better look for something more sophisticated such as Redis or Memcached.

 ## Install